TheOpteProject/LGL/README.md

 Pixel sizes cannot be in decimal or fractions

-Colors will be referenced by their hex values. #000000-#111111
+Colors will be referenced by their hex values.
+000000-111111 (Do not include the #)

     nodename,
     	(name of the node we want to center the shape around)